-These old fashioned Halloween party ideas and menu suggestions will help you stay within your food budget.
+These proven party food ideas will help you stay within your food budget.

 Familiar board games like checkers, backgammon, and snakes-and-ladders are engaging and fun for all ages.
 The vintage board games are always popular and provide novelty to the party.